MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 ### Restricted apps and app groups

-#### Restricted app activities list
+#### Restricted apps

-**Restricted app activities** (previously called **Unallowed apps**) is a list of applications that you create.
+**Restricted apps** (previously called **Unallowed apps**) is a list of applications that you create.
 You configure what actions DLP will take when a user uses an app on the list to ***access*** a DLP protected file on a device.
 It's available for Windows 10 and macOS devices (preview).

 When **Access by restricted apps** is selected in a policy and a user uses an app that is on the restricted apps list to access a protected file, the activity will be `audited`, `blocked`, or `blocked with override` depending on how you configured it.
-That is unless the same app is a member of a **Restricted app group**, then the actions configured for activities in the **Restricted app group** override the actions configured for the access activity for the **Restricted app activities** list.
+That is unless the same app is a member of a **Restricted app group**, then the actions configured for activities in the **Restricted app group** override the actions configured for the access activity for the **Restricted apps** list.
 All activity is audited and available to review in activity explorer.

 > [!IMPORTANT]
 > Do not include the path to the executable, but only the executable name (such as browser.exe).